hannes-dahlberg/laravel-vue/readme.md

 Well installed run: (unix)`php vendor/bin/homestead make` (win)`vendor\\bin\\homestead make` to install project configs to use with Vagrant.

 Now you should be able to start your Vagrant dev-box with `vagrant up` and after initiated (takes a while the first time) you can SSH into your box with `vagrant ssh`

+Add "192.168.10.10 laravel-vue.app" to your system hosts file, located at (unix) `/etc/hosts` (win)`c:\Windows\System32\Drivers\etc\hosts` for remote access

+Now visit http://laravel-vue.app on your local machine to see the server in action

 ## Passport
 The repo comes prepared with Passport (API authentication), you just need to install it.
 After successfully running `php artisan migrate` (migration) Install Passport using the command `php artisan passport:install`.
 The console will print "Password grant client created successfully." followed by "Client ID" and "Client Secret".
 Copy "Client Secret" and past in your `.env` file for the key `PASSPORT_PASSWORD_CLIENT_SECRET`.
 The "Client ID" is usually "2" but if not, copy whatever ID was printed and paste to `PASSPORT_PASSWORD_CLIENT_ID` in your `.env` file.